divyasasidharanpv/Devops-project/README.md

 Analyzed the project and created a plan.
 Created github account and a public repository for the project.
-Downloaded Git on windows and practiced some commands.
+Downloaded Git on windows and practiced some commands (git config, git init, git status, git add, git commit, git log and git checkout)

 Creating a github account: https://www.wikihow.com/Create-an-Account-on-GitHub